Fred Holliday (marine biologist): Later life

 At the age of 75, Holliday developed Non-Hodgkin lymphoma, a type of blood cancer.
-He spent the rest of his life in retirement; growing vegetables, reading a large number of books (including Gibbon's lengthy The History of the Decline and Fall of the Roman Empire), and rediscovering his interest in histology (including analysing samples of his own blood).
+He spent the rest of his life in retirement; growing vegetables, reading a large number of books (including Gibbon's lengthy The History of the Decline and Fall of the Roman Empire), and rediscovering his interest in histology (including analysing samples of his blood).
 He had developed cancer twice in his last few years.

 Holliday died on 5 September 2016, a few weeks short of his 81st birthday, at the Aberdeen Royal Infirmary.
 He had had a stroke.
 On 14 September 2016, his funeral was held at William Black Funeral Director's in Brechin, Angus, Scotland, and he was interred at Parkgrove Crematorium, Friockheim near Brechin.

 Personal life

 Holliday met his wife Philippa when they both worked at the Marine Research Laboratory in Scotland.
 They married in 1957, and had two children together.
 His daughter Helen is a veterinarian and his son Richard is an engineer.
+Lady Holliday died in December 2024.